 “How high do you think we are from that point?”

 My eyes couldn’t stop watching the lamp continuing to fall and then hit the pavement below.
 Someone stops, looks up, and shouts at us for throwing stuff out of the window.
 We both watched this and then Periclum continued, “wow, they really did a lot for this simulation.
 But I know it’s not real.
 I must remember it’s not real.
 Move over!”
 Periclum was saying this as I saw his invisible outline get bigger and then I felt him push me.
-I moved along the ledge, beginning to feel dizzy myself.
+I moved along the ledge, feeling dizzy myself.
 We hear a loud bang from behind us as we knew the Stilla were coming in.
 I turned my invisibility on and then asked Periclum to follow me.

-We continued to the corner of the building and then as soon as I reached there and wanted to peer around the corner.
+We continued to the corner of the building and then as soon as I reached there, and wanted to peer around the corner.
 I banged my head.
 An invisible barrier was preventing us from going any further.
 “I can’t go any further!”
 I said to Periclum.

 “Hmm, the wall of the room.”
 He replied.